Food for Musical Thought

 The Importance of Writing Notes in Your Music (one of my favorites!)

-For more delightfully thought-provoking articles about music and becoming a better musician, feel free to browse Dr. Kageyama’s blog, and feel free to email me with any articles you don’t see above that you found to be applicable to middle school musicians.
+For more delightfully thought-provoking articles about music and becoming a better musician, feel free to browse Dr. Kageyama’s blog.